Sravanimutluri/gitpractice/k8s/k8s.md

 * Labels can be selected using
     #### Equality based:
         * Equality based selectors allow filtering by label keys and values.
 Matching objects must satisfy all of the specified label constraints, though they may have additional labels as well.
+        * ex: label1.yaml
     #### set based:
         * Set-based selectors allow filtering of keys according to a set of values.
+        * ex: label2.yaml and label3.yaml
+## Kubernetes as a Service (Managed K8s)
+* Every Cloud provider offers k8s as a service
+    * Azure = AKS
+    * AWS = EKS
+    * GCP = GKE
+* K8s as a service basically means the master nodes will be managed by cloud provider.
+    * Typical k8s cluster
+    * K8s as a Service
+### Advantages:
+* less administration
+* nodes can be scaled
+* inbuilt support for cloud integrations
+### Installation
+* Install kubectl in local terminal by using choco package manager.
+* Install azure cli in local terminal by using following commands
+---
+* winget install -e --id Microsoft.AzureCLI
+* az login
+---
+* connect to terminal by using these commands
+---
+* az account set --subscription 1227324d-633b-4b92-bfd2-e097d385351a
+* az aks get-credentials --resource-group sravani --name srinivas
+---